Elisa Torres Durney: STEM activism

 Durney attended IBM's Qubit x Qubit Coding School and completed its Introduction of Quantum Computing program in 2021.
 In 2022, she established Girls in Quantum, an international network of students whose goal is to provide women and adolescents with education resources for quantum computing.

 Since then, she has given guest lectures at both domestic and international STEM conferences while attending programs such as Young Global Scholars at Yale University, Future Scholar Program at the University of Cambridge, and the Junior Academy of the New York Academy of Sciences.

 In April 2023 she collaborated with an initiative that was created to celebrate World Quantum Day in 2023 and answer quantum science related questions submitted to Q-12 partners by teachers and students.
 The National Q-12 Education Partnership receives support from NSF, the Boeing Corporation, NASA, Caltech, University of Illinois Urbana-Champaign and IBM.

 Torres was a member of the technical staff of the "Digital Revolution" panel of the National Council of Science, Technology, Knowledge, and Innovation for Development (CTCI), along with academics and professionals from the technology industry.
 In representation of Chilean students, the technical panel is part of the "Chile makes the Future" trend anticipation exercise, which aims to develop recommendations for the best design of public policies.
-Results were presented to the president of the Republic of Chile in June of 2023.
+Results were presented to the president of the Republic of Chile in June 2023.

 In November 2023, Durney was a part of the organizing committee of the first Spanish-speaking quantum computing school's festival called "Qiskit Fall fest".